FindSnowDev/findsnowdev/README.md

 ## Contact

-Feel free to reach out to me through my GitHub profile for any collaborations or inquiries.
+Feel free to reach out to me through my GitHub profile for any issues or inquiries

 ---